ehsanjokaar/ehsanjokaar/README.md

 ## Current Research

-I am currently investigating machine learning approaches for community detection, with a particular interest in integrating structural information into graph learning and developing interpretable outputs that can help explain detected community structure.
+I am currently investigating **machine learning approaches for community detection**, with a particular interest in integrating structural information into graph learning and developing interpretable outputs that can help explain detected community structure.

 ## Academic Profiles